HouseRulesDLP/OSE/characters/Ability_Scores.md

 ### Intelligence (INT)
 - **Languages:** Your INT modifier determines your number of starting languages.
 You start play knowing 2 plus INT Modifier languages (minimum 1).
 Typically this is at least your character's native language plus the "common" tongue of your starting region.
 Other languages are purely a matter of personal choice.
-- **Literacy:** Most Characters are not automatically literate with the exception of spellcasting classes (clerics, magic-users and their hybrids).
+- **Literacy:** Most Characters are not automatically literate with the exception of spellcasting classes (clerics, arcanists and their hybrids).
 Other characters must gain literacy as either a background feature or by spending a single language pick on literacy.
 Once literate, your character is considered literate in all languages they know.
 A character with an INT mod if -3 or less can never become literate.
-- **Spells:** Your INT modifier is the number of bonus 1st level arcane spells a magic-user can prepare.
+- **Spells:** Your INT modifier is the number of bonus 1st level arcane spells an arcanist can prepare.
 - **Other:** Any task involving logic and knowledge uses your INT modifier.

 ### Wisdom (WIS)
 - **Spells:** Your WIS modifier is the number of bonus 1st level divine spells a cleric can prepare.
-- **Perception:** Your WIS modifier is used on any perception check to notice hidden or otherwise inobvious details.
+- **Perception:** Your WIS modifier is used on any perception check to notice hidden or otherwise unobvious details.
 - **Other:** Any task involving willpower or spiritual fortitude uses your WIS modifier.

 ### Dexterity (DEX)